 With apologies to Alexander Pope, who wrote, “To err is human, to forgive, divine,” it’s also human to worry about erring, a/k/a making a mistake.

 Isn’t that what stage fright is?
-The worry (felt more in our bodies than our minds) that we might (a) make an error, and (b) suffer for it?
+The worry (felt in our bodies as well as our minds) that we might (a) make an error, and (b) suffer for it?

 So let’s dispense with the I might make a mistake thing: There’s no “might” about it.
 You will make a mistake.
 Maybe you’ll: